FDA Regulations for Medical Device Approval in USA

 Premarket Notification 510(k) – 21 CFR Part 807 Subpart E

-If the device requires the submission of a Premarket Notification 510(k), it cannot commercially be distributed until a letter of substantial equivalence from FDA authorizing is received.
-A 510(k) must demonstrate that the device is substantially equivalent to one legally in commercial distribution in the United States: (1) before May 28, 1976; or (2) to a device that has been determined by FDA to be substantially equivalent.
+Devices requiring a Premarket Notification 510(k) cannot be marketed until the FDA issues a letter confirming substantial equivalence.
+A 510(k) must demonstrate that the device is substantially equivalent to one legally marketed in the U.S. before May 28, 1976, or to another device previously deemed substantially equivalent.

 Premarket Approval (PMA) – 21 CFR Part 814

-Beginning fiscal year 2003 (October 1, 2002 through September 30, 2003), medical device user fees apply to original PMAs and certain types of PMA supplements.
-Small businesses are eligible for reduced or waived fees.
+User fees apply to original PMAs and certain supplements.
+Small businesses may qualify for reduced or waived fees.

-The quality system regulation includes requirements related to the methods used in and the facilities and controls used for: designing, purchasing, manufacturing, packaging, labeling, storing, installing and servicing of medical devices.
-Manufacturing facilities undergo FDA inspections to assure compliance with the QS requirements.
+The QS regulation outlines requirements for methods, facilities, and controls used in designing, manufacturing, packaging, labeling, storing, installing, and servicing medical devices.
+FDA inspections ensure compliance with these quality system requirements.

-Incidents in which a device may have caused or contributed to a death or serious injury must to be reported to FDA under the Medical Device Reporting program.
-In addition, certain malfunctions must also be reported.
-The MDR regulation is a mechanism for FDA and manufacturers to identify and monitor significant adverse events involving medical devices.
+Manufacturers must report incidents in which a device may have caused or contributed to a death or serious injury.
+Certain device malfunctions must also be reported.
+The MDR system enables the FDA and manufacturers to identify, investigate, and correct significant device‑related issues promptly.ufacturers to identify and monitor significant adverse events involving medical devices.
 The goals of the regulation are to detect and correct problems in a timely manner.

 Don’t miss out!
 Click here to stay in touch.